mathieu-anderson/js-equality-jackpot/README.md

 ## JS Equality Jackpot

-Roll for a (surprisingly small) chance tio see some weirdness : http://js-equality-jackpot.surge.sh/
+Roll for a (surprisingly small) chance to see some weirdness : http://js-equality-jackpot.surge.sh/

 ## Run locally